Buildings2025-03-04T20:22:23-06:00

 By |June 13th, 2013|

 When I accepted the role of Executive Pastor at EvFree Fullerton two months ago, everybody forgot to tell me that I would be the staff contact on the Worship Center remodeling project.
-I started getting [...]
+I started [...]

 Discovering New Urbanism